tidal3527/stable-research/docs/02-market-trends/02-stablecoins-impact-usd-dollar/index.md

 ### **3. Stricter Regulatory Responses**

 To safeguard sovereignty, non-US policymakers are likely to impose stricter regulations and monitoring on both crypto and capital outflows.
 The European Union’s MiCA framework, for instance, enforces strict reserve and licensing requirements on stablecoin issuers.
 In major markets, such as the EU, where enforcement tools exist but the ability to match US dollar stablecoins remains limited, increased stablecoin legislation is likely.
-However, these measures won’t come without costs, and their impact remains to be seen.
+However, these measures have costs too, particularly on innovation, and their impact remains to be seen.

 ## Conclusion